SergeyDjam/pgtune/README.rst

  * -i or --input-config : Specifies the current postgresql.conf file.

  * -o or --output-config : Specifies the file name for the new postgresql.conf file.

- * -M or --memory: Use this parameter to specify total system memory.
+ * -M or --memory : Use this parameter to specify total system memory.
 If not specified, pgtune will attempt to detect memory size.

  * -T or --type : Specifies database type.
 Valid options are:
    DW, OLTP, Web, Mixed, Desktop

+ * -V or --version : Specifices database version to tune for.
+Valid options are:
+   8.4, 9.0, 9.1, 9.3 and 9.4

  * -P or --platform : Specifies platform, defaults to the platform running the program.
 Valid options are Windows, Linux, and Darwin (Mac OS X).

- * -c or --connections: Specifies number of maximum connections expected.
+ * -c or --connections : Specifies number of maximum connections expected.
    If not specified, it depends on database type.

  * -D or --debug : Enables debugging mode.

- * -S or --settings: Directory where settings data files are located at.
+ * -S or --settings : Directory where settings data files are located at.
    Defaults to the directory where the script is being run from.
 The RPM package includes a patch to use the correct location these files were installed into.